Swim lessons

 Noteworthy Talking Points

-• Water safety education extends beyond lessons through presentations for schools, libraries, camps, and community groups.
+• Water safety presentations offered for schools, libraries, camps, and community groups

 Summary